gmcn42/mt32-pi-control/README.md

 You may specify multiple options, i.e. `MT32-PI.EXE -m -t "Hello, World!"` will first send the MT-32 mode command and then the screen text.

 ## Building
+Note that binaries are available on the [releases page](https://github.com/gmcn42/mt32-pi-control/releases) for all platforms apart from Linux.
+Building `mt32-pi-ctl` on most Linux distros is very starightforward though as you'll see below.
+For Arch Linux users, there's also a  [package on the AUR](https://aur.archlinux.org/packages/mt32-pi-control/) now.

 ### DOS
 The `MAKEFILE` is written for the DOS-version of [Open Watcom C 1.9](https://sourceforge.net/projects/openwatcom/files/open-watcom-1.9/) as it can generate Real Mode executables.
 The Sourceforge release works perfectly in DosBox.